wp-plugins/wp-deferred-javascripts/readme.txt

 == Changelog ==

+= 1.5 =
+* Fixed a major bug : plugin active only in front end

 = 1.4 =
 * Fixed a minor bug : some javascripts enqueued with very high priority were ignored - filter scripts are now hooked on wp_print_scripts